loretta-arineva/music-and-sound/README.md

 ## About this project

-Museum of Canndy is a simple yet modernly designed web page.
+Music and Sound is custom-built music SPA with a modern and responsive design.

 ## Technologies

  * HTML5
  * CSS3
  * Flexbox
  * Vanilla JS
+ * Image optimisation

 ## Author